Proverb: Religion

-Not all religious references in proverbs are positive, some are cynical, such as the Tajik, "Do as the mullah says, not as he does."
-Also, note the Italian proverb, "One barrel of wine can work more miracles than a church full of saints".
-An Indian proverb is cynical about devotees of Hinduism, "[Only] When in distress, a man calls on Rama".
-In the context of Tibetan Buddhism, some Ladakhi proverbs mock the lamas, e.g. "If the lama's own head does not come out cleanly, how will he do the drawing upwards of the dead?... used for deriding the immoral life of the lamas."
+Not all religious references in proverbs are positive.
+Some are cynical, such as the Tajik and Uzbek proverb, "Do as the mullah says, not as he does."
+An Indian proverb is cynical about devotees of Hinduism: "[Only] When in distress, a man calls on Rama".
+In the context of Tibetan Buddhism, some Ladakhi proverbs mock the lamas, e.g., "If the lama's own head does not come out cleanly, how will he do the drawing upwards of the dead?... used for deriding the immoral life of the lamas."
+There is an Italian proverb that mocks churches, "One barrel of wine can work more miracles than a church full of saints".
+There are so many Spanish proverbs mocking Catholic clergy that there is even a book of them, Refranero Anticlerical.
+Armenians have a proverb that mocks priests, "Outside a priest, inside a beast."

 Proverbs do not have to explicitly mention religion or religious figures to be used to mock a religion, seen in the fact that in a collection of 555 proverbs from the Lur, a Muslim group in Iran, the explanations for 15 of them use illustrations that mock Muslim clerics.

 Dammann wrote, "In the [African] traditional religions, specific religious ideas recede into the background...
 The influence of Islam manifests itself in African proverbs...
 Christian influences, on the contrary, are rare."
 If widely true in Africa, this is likely due to the longer presence of Islam in many parts of Africa.
 Reflection of Christian values is common in Amharic proverbs of Ethiopia, an area that has had a presence of Christianity for well over 1,000 years.
 The Islamic proverbial reproduction may also be shown in the image of some animals such as the dog.
 Although dog is portrayed in many European proverbs as the most faithful friend of man, it is represented in some Islamic countries as impure, dirty, vile, cowardly, ungrateful and treacherous, in addition to links to negative human superstitions such as loneliness, indifference and bad luck.